Swabbing leaves

 Evolutionary Community Ecology

-Humans are increasingly part of these interaction networks and pathogen transmission from animals to humans is occurring at increasing rates.
+Humans are increasingly interacting with wildlife and this creates opportunities for pathogen transmission.
 Indeed, emerging zoonotic disease are an increasing threat to human health and most of these diseases have their origins in wildlife.
 Microorganisms and their associated diseases also influence animal populations’ persistence and conservation, with some spilling over to animals from humans as well.
-The research group ‘evolutionary community ecology’ explores how the changing composition of animal communities has cascading impacts on their microbial communities, diseases, and rates of transmission, including to humans.
+The ‘Evolutionary Community Ecology’ research group explores how the changing composition of animal communities has cascading impacts on their microbial communities, diseases, and rates of transmission, including to humans.
 The department is located at the Helmholtz Institute for One Health.

 Dr Jan Frederik Gogarten